doitian/archive-202002-iany.me/content/page/about.md

 date = "2017-01-15T23:47:32+08:00"
 title = "About"
 share = false
-Description = "I'm Ian Yang, Partner and CTO of 3pjgames.
+description = "I'm Ian Yang, Partner and CTO of 3pjgames.
 I also worked for Groupon, Intridea, iZENEsoft and Augmentum before."
 +++

 I'm Ian Yang, Partner and CTO of [3pjgames][1].
 I also worked for [Groupon][2], [Intridea][3], [iZENEsoft][4] and [Augmentum][5] before.